 - A warm, welcoming environment with access to a variety of educational materials

-- Assistance in identifying college and community resources that may be helpful to them when struggling financially
+- Assistance in identifying college and community resources that may be helpful to parents and caregivers

 - Referrals to agencies and programs that may be of further assistance

 The Family Resource Center also administers the state Childcare Assistance Grant to assist students with the costs of childcare.